 In a medium bowl, add the cold cubed butter, flour, and confectioners sugar.
-Using your hands, sift the flour over the butter and then start breaking down each cuce into pea-sized pieces.
-When done every ingredient should be well incorporated.
+Using your fingers, sift the flour mixtur over the butter and then start breaking down each cube into pea-sized pieces.
+When done, every ingredient should be well incorporated.
 (It is ok to have a few chunks.)
 Place in the refrigerator until ready to add the crumble.

-Place dough on a parchment-lined pizza stone or a parment-lined baking sheet.
-Bake at 475°F for 5-6 minutes, or until the edges just start to brown.
+Place dough on a parchment-lined pizza stone or a parchment-lined baking sheet.
+Bake at 475°F for 8-10 minutes, or until the edges just start to brown.
 Remove from oven.
 (It will bake again once toppings are added.)

 While the dough is baking for the first time, melt together butter, sugar, and cinnamon in microwave for about 30 seconds.
 Stir.

-Mix confectioners sugar and 1 tablespoon milk in a bowl until smooth and creamy.
-If too thick, and in another tablespoon sugar.
+In a separate bowl, mix confectioners sugar and 1 tablespoon milk until smooth and creamy.
+If too thick, and in another tablespoon milk.
 Set aside.

 After the dough has been removed from the oven, brush the cinnamon butter over the dough in a thin layer, covering the entire surface.

-Sprinkle the cold crumble topping over the cinnamon butter topping getting out to the edges.
+Sprinkle the cold crumble topping over the cinnamon butter, getting out to the edges.

-Place back into the over for 6-8 minutes, or until the crumble no longer appears wet and is starting to turn golden brown.
+Place back into the oven for 6-8 minutes, or until the crumble no longer appears wet and is starting to turn golden brown.